kimoppalfens/kimoppalfens.github.io/_posts/2017-08-17- Powershell App deployment toolkit - GUI.md

 Currently on my roadmap for future versions (not necessarily in this order)

-- Distribute Content to SCCM DP's
-- Create Collections and Deployments
+- Create Deployments
 - Create AD-Groups and link to Collections
+- Saved settings such as target folder, selected DP's,SWID-tags, ...
 - Browse buttons
 - More Built-in Toolkit actions
+- Multi-threaded GUI

+# Bugs #

+- The Collection "preview" is missing an "underscore" between the application vendor and application name.
+However they are created correctly
+- The GUI can become unresponsive when copying large files or importing into SCCM.
+Be patient as the process is running in the background in single-threaded mode.

 # Download #

-Current Version : 0.9
+Current Version : 1.0

 [Download here](/Files/PSAppGui.zip)

-CRC32 Checksum : FA1625FA
+MD5 Checksum : fad30def9fd35cf7bd0e17af73c6a1d0

 Feel free to add ideas for features that you feel are missing badly and let me know if you run into issues using the GUI.